-Plans illustrating the proposed corridor alignments were displayed for public viewing and comments.
-These included plan and profile drawings and typical sections.
+Plans illustrating the proposed corridor alignments with typical sections were displayed for public viewing and comments.
 Environmental constraints maps were on display as well as project-specific informational boards relating to the current Corridor/Feasibility Study and the future steps in the study.
 Copies of the TxDOT State Purchase of Right-of-Way booklet were made available.
 A link to this booklet is available under the Public Involvement section of the www.loop9.org website.